Josh Jung Player Props: Rangers vs. Astros

-Josh Jung, with a slugging percentage of .385 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the Houston Astros, with Hunter Brown on the mound, July 1 at 4:05 PM ET.
+Josh Jung -- with an on-base percentage of .275 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the hill, on July 2 at 2:35 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Astros.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Astros.

 Josh Jung Game Info & Props vs. the Astros